CrunchyStudios/crunchy-tunes/CONTRIBUTING.md

 ### Merging a pull request

-Only merge a pull request after it has been reviewed during team code reviews.
+Only merge a pull request after it has passed code reviews.
 DO NOT merge your own pull request...
 EVER.
 Check that a pull request complies with all the guidelines above before merging.

 GitHub by default merges pull request using the --no-ff option (no fast forward merge), which created superfluous merge commits in the repo history.
 This is not desirable.